vignessh/dev-infra/README.md

 ### Vagrant
 Install the latest version of [Vagrant](https://www.vagrantup.com/downloads.html).

 Once it is done, install the vagrant vbguest plugin.
 The vbguest plugin will ensure the Vagrant and VirtualBox versions are always kept in sync.
 Install the vagrant vbguest plugin by executing this command ```vagrant plugin install vagrant-vbguest```

 ### First time usage

+## Configuration
+* Make a copy of the config.yml.template and call it config.yml
+* Fill up the config.yml with relevant information like your name, email address, location of private & public keys to be used for working with the source code

+## Provisioning
 Open up a terminal window and navigate to where you have checked out this code ```vagrant up --provision```

 This will pull down the box from Vagrant Atlas and prepare it for initial use.
 This will take a while, so grab a cup of coffee/tea/your favorite beverage while vagrant is doing its work.